 In close proximity to locks 68Y and 69Y, the community of Buffon is located on the Yonne bank of the canal, downstream from and to the north of Montbard.
 This part of the canal has a mix of spacious canal sections and beautiful stone embankments, making it quite pleasant to sail.
 Visit the historic “Forge” built by French naturalist Georges-Louis Leclerc, Comte de Buffon, if you have the time.
 It is simple to moor near the entrance so you may take an interesting tour of the historical place.

-What are the Best Wineries in Burgundy?
+What are the Best Wineries?

 The following is a list of some of the best wineries you should visit in Burgundy: